jdhe1120/hchtwebsite/user/pages/03.blog/blog.md

 ---

 ## Latest Blog Posts
-### To submit a blog post, head to the submissions page.
+### Written by the Harvard community, the purpose of the blog is to start conversations on different mental health topics.
+To submit a post, head to the submissions page.